Who should apply

 Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, PTE Academic or Trinity ISE, in which case it must be no more than two years old.

 Our research focuses on the fundamental fluid mechanics underlying the force generation of rigid and flexible bodies within a fluid.
-Within this remit, we will consider any interesting project in one of the following applications:
+Applications include:

 - Wings/blades in unsteady flow conditions